Cricket Hill Garden

 Plant size: Grafted tree, 2-3 ft. tall with strong central leader.

-When we ship: Trees will be shipped in Spring 2020.
-Order and reserve your order early.
+When we ship: Trees can be shipped in FALL 2022.

 Shipping restrictions: None.